Back to: CREATE A BUSINESS PLAN

 - Required Skills and Knowledge – Who are you going to need to involve in order to carry out your business?
 It’s a common mistake for the entrepreneur to believe that he or she can carry on too many of the actual business functions.
 If you haven’t realized, you will be preoccupied with countless tasks and will not be able to carry on many of the tasks that you now assume will be your responsibility.
 You need to have an understanding of what you don’t know have the time or ability to do.
 Again, look to competitors or similar businesses to determine the skills or market knowledge necessary to carry on your planned business operations.

 - Employee Concerns – Employee concerns are countless and daunting.
-There is no way to project for the types of employee troubles that you may face in starting you business.
+There is no way to project for the types of employee troubles that you may face in starting your business.
 Types of employee issues include: hiring, training, employee benefits (healthcare, retirement), union negotiations, lawsuits (discrimination or hostile environment), and firing.
 The employee concerns for which you can plan include hiring, training, and employee benefits.
 All of these issues can entail considerable costs that were not previously anticipated.
 Planning and buying insurance for unplanned legal events can help to minimize these issues.

 - Intellectual Property – How are you going to protect your process or product?
-Does your product or service involve or potentially infringe on the intellectual property rights of others.
+Does your product or service involve or potentially infringe on the intellectual property rights of others?
 Generally, the only way to protect your intellectual property is through patent, trademark, copyright, or trade secret.
 Some businesses develop around a product or service with the idea that they can start up under the radar of competitors and then grow quickly before competitors can catch up.
 This is commonly referred to as, “running faster” than the competition.
 In general, this is a last resort strategy as outrunning a competitor with superior funding is very difficult.
-Start by looking at the nature of your product or service and try to determine that best way to protect or establish defendable ownership or intellectual property rights.
+Start by looking at the nature of your product or service and try to determine the best way to protect or establish defendable ownership or intellectual property rights.

-- Taxation – Every business is going to pay taxes on identifiable profit.
+- Taxation – Every business is going to pay taxes on the identifiable profit.
 The question is how much tax you will have to pay.
 Are there any tax advantages that exist for carrying on your business?
 Importantly, what tax advantages are your competitors employing that allow them to carry on business in an otherwise unprofitable venture.
 For example, there may be economic development or energy savings associated with your business venture.
 Another example is the effect or choosing a particular business entity above another.
-If you are going to need to use Net Operating Losses from the current year to offset personal income tax then an LLC may be a better option than a S-Corporation.
-Again, a percentage of tax savings can make a considerable difference in profit margin or overall profitability of your business.
+If you are going to need to use Net Operating Losses from the current year to offset personal income tax then an LLC may be a better option than an S-Corporation.
+Again, a percentage of tax savings can make a considerable difference in the profit margin or overall profitability of your business.

 - Strong Competitors – How strong are the competitors?
 What tactics are they likely to employ to defeat your product or service or to keep you from stealing market share?
 A large, well-capitalized competitor may be able to engage in a price war that you cannot withstand.
 This will require both primary and secondary research of your actual and potential competitors.
 (This concept is developed further below.)